Содержание

 repositories are addressed in a similar manner, except for the

-protocol prefix, which should read http
+protocol prefix, which should read http,

 If you need to pass other boot options to the installation